cceh/capitularia/docs/_sources/intro.rst.txt

 The project runs on three hardware platforms:

+.. pic:: pic
+   :caption: Capitularia platforms

+   RRZ: circle component wid 1 "RRZK" "Webprojekt" at (0, 0)
+   VM:  circle component same  "Capitularia" "VM"  at (2, 0)
+   AFS: circle component same  "AFS"               at (1, -1.4142) line <-> from RRZ to VM chop 0.5 line <-> from RRZ to AFS chop 0.5 line <-> from VM to AFS chop 0.5

 RRZK Web Projekt
 ================

-An :ref:`RRZK Web Projekt <webprojekt>` (https://capitularia.uni-koeln.de) is a standard web hosting package offered by RRZK.
+An :ref:`RRZK Web Projekt <webprojekt>` (https://capitularia.uni-koeln.de) is a standard web hosting package offered by RRZK (Regionales Rechenzentrum der Universität zu Köln).

 The :ref:`RRZK Web Projekt <webprojekt>` is a package offered by RRZK and consists of an Apache web server and a :ref:`mysql database <mysql>`.
 Apache